duplode/duplode.github.io/src/posts/_distributive.md

   :: Select Bool (Select Bool Integer -> Integer)
 ```

-... has, as possible results, *all* possible `Select Bool Integer ->
+... has, as possible results, *all* `Select Bool Integer -> Integer`
-Integer` extractors, and not just the ones we get by specialising the
+extractors, and not just the ones we get by specialising the polymorphic
-polymorphic extractors of type `Select Bool a -> a`.
+extractors of type `Select Bool a -> a`.
-[^polymorphic-Select-extractors] `chartSelect`, therefore, is not fully
-determined by the polymorphic extractors of type `forall a.
-Select r a
--> a`.
-Note this sort of thing doesn't happen with strictly positive
+[^polymorphic-Select-extractors] Note this sort of thing doesn't happen
-functors.
-If it did, specialising `chart @Duo` to `Integer` would make
+with strictly positive functors.
+If it did, specialising `chart @Duo` to
-things like `sum @Integer` appear alongside `fstDuo @Integer` and
+`Integer` would make things like `sum @Integer` appear alongside `fstDuo
-`sndDuo @Integer`, which would be quite outrageous.
+@Integer` and `sndDuo @Integer`, which would be quite outrageous.

-[^polymorphic-Select-extractors]: This latter bunch, by the way, is
-  quite the exclusive club: if we insist on keeping `a` polymorphic, the
+[^polymorphic-Select-extractors]: If we insist on keeping `a`
-  only possible extractors are of the form `\u -> u `runSelect` \_ ->
+  polymorphic, the only possible extractors are of the form `\u -> u
-  b`, corresponding to constant functions `Integer -> Bool` which ignore
+  `runSelect` \_ -> b`, with the role of `Integer ->  Bool` criteria
-  the `Integer` that is ostensibly being tested.
+  being played by constant functions which ignore the `Integer` that is

-`Select`, thus, demonstrates a loophole in our current understanding of
+  ostensibly being tested.

+    Looking at the matter from a different angle, the trick with `k` and
+    `const a` in the definition of `chartSelect` is ultimately a way to
+    make sure that, for any choice of `f :: a -> r`, ``(`runSelect` f)
+    :: Select r a -> a`` shows up as a possible result. ``(`runSelect`
+    f)``, in turn, generally isn't a natural transformation.

+Given the way we have framed the discussion in terms of shapes and
-distributive functors, which puts us in the uncomfortable position of
+polymorphic extractors, `Select` puts us in the uncomfortable position
-applying our tools to functors for which we aren't even sure of there
-being a reasonable notion of shape.
-A simple way to close the loophole
-is to exclude from consideration functors that aren't strictly positive,
+of stretching those notions to the point where they might no longer be
+reasonably applied.
+One way to keep things simple and intelligible might
+be to, from the outset, only consider strictly positive functors.
+[^containers] Given what we have learned so far about distributive
+functors, though, we don't actually need additional restrictions.
+If
+`extractSelect` makes non-polymorphic extractors available, we'd expect,
+by the argument mentioned just before this digression, that the
+`distribute` candidate we get from it...

-which is precisely what the theory of containers does from the start
+[^containers]: In particular, that is how the theory of containers
-[^containers].
-In the next section, we will address this issue in a
-slightly different manner, which better suits our gameplan.

-[^containers]: See, for instance, the first few paragraphs of Abbott et.
+  avoids this problem.
+See, for instance, the first few paragraphs of
-  al., [*Containers: Constructing strictly positive types*](
+  Abbott et. al., [*Containers: Constructing strictly positive types*](
   https://www.sciencedirect.com/science/article/pii/S0304397505003373).
-  Do note that is a very theory-heavy article, and arguably too wild a
+  Do note that is a very theory-heavy article, and that there is no need
-  digression to jump into right now, as far as our immediate purposes in
-  this post are concerned.

-Before we move on from `Select`, it should be mentioned, for
-avoidance of doubt, that `Select r` is not actually distributive.
-This
-is the would-be `distribute` we get out of `chartSelect`:
+  at all to jump into it now in order to follow the discussion in this
+  post.

 ``` haskell
 nonDistribute :: Functor f => f (Select r a) -> Select r (f a)